Warning areas are one of the six special use airspaces. The special use airspaces are listed below:

 The MOA exists to separate IFR traffic from military operations.
 The controller will take care of the MOA coordination for you and route you as necessary.
 You don’t need to plan an IFR flight around a MOA (unless you know they will always route you around it).

 With a Warning Area, though, it is your responsibility to check the times, and when needed, plan a flight around it.
-ATC will not vector you through a Warning Area if it’s hot.
+ATC will not vector you through a Warning Area if it’s hot or give you the altitude you want.

 Okay, so now we know what it is, what do we do about them?